 In 2015, following a strategic review of its international business and its determination to increase its focus on domestic operations, Banco Montepio entered into an agreement to sell shares representing 30.6 per cent. of the share capital of Finibanco Angola.
-The agreement was executed and the respective payments will be settled over the time.
-Under this agreement, Banco Montepio sold shareholdings of 0.20 per cent. and 1.15 per cent. of the share capital of this subsidiary in 2017 and 2018 respectively.
-Thus, as at 31 December 2022, the Banco Montepio Group still had control of Finibanco Angola and an effective stake of 80.2 per cent. of voting rights, and a series of steps are underway for the deconsolidation of this subsidiary.
+The agreement was executed and the respective payments were settled over the time.
+Under this agreement, Banco Montepio sold shareholdings of 0.20 per cent. and 1.15 per cent. in Finibanco Angola in 2017 and 2018 respectively and as at 31 December 2022, the Banco Montepio Group still had control of Finibanco Angola and an effective stake of 80.2 per cent. of voting rights.